joshschaff/StudyPied/README.md

 - **[Quizlet API](https://quizlet.com/api/)** : Retrieves user generated definitions from Quizlet.com

 ### Versioning Plan
 The public API is constrained to the StudyGuide and GeneralTerm classes.
 Modification of these two structures are to be denoted by major version change.
-Addition of other features such as import/export methods and new data sources will be denoted by a minor version change.
+Addition of other features such as import/export methods and new data content will be denoted by a minor version change.
 - v0.1.0 APUSH specific guide with terms, definitions, queries, and completedness
 - v0.2.0 Guide that takes custom delimiters and categories for any topic
 - v1.0.0 Simple table interpretation support